Real Estate Professional and Homebuyer Information

 8. While the MAC collects aircraft noise complaint data, these data are not used by air traffic controllers or aircraft operators when making aircraft operations decisions.
 Noise complaints are used in conjunction with other data to corroborate specific events or to identify possible operational trends.
 Monthly noise complaint statistics may be found here: Complaints.
-Anyone who would like information about filing aircraft noise complaints associated with any of the MAC-owned airports may call the 24-hour hotline at 612-726-9411 (staffed M-F 8 am to 5 pm) or visit the Noise Program Office website at: www.macnoise.com/our-neighbors/file-noise-complaint
+Anyone who would like information about filing aircraft noise complaints associated with any of the MAC-owned airports may call the 24-hour hotline at 612-726-9411 (staffed M-F 8 am to 5 pm) or visit the Community Relations Office website at: www.macnoise.com/our-neighbors/file-noise-complaint

 9. The next time you are aboard a flight, look out the window while the aircraft is arriving or departing to see which areas that airplane is overflying.
 Do this each time you fly and you will become familiar with the various flight paths and areas that are traveled on a regular basis.